| ||Participating organisations | Major sponsors | Trial information | Test yield categories | Nutritional analysis | Variety Tables

 Evansburg, AB, 780-727-4447

-The tables below show a summary of data from 2012 through 2015 as compared to the control variety (in bold).
-Yield of the test varieties is expressed as wet tons/acre (that is, 65% moisture, typical of silage production).
-Data sets that did not meet minimum quality standards (variance levels) were excluded.
+The tables below show a summary of data from 2012 through 2016 as compared to the control variety (in bold).
+Yield of the test varieties are expressed as wet tons/acre (i.e. 65% moisture, typical of silage production).
+Data sets that did not meet minimum quality standards and variance levels were excluded.

-Varieties of barley, oats, triticale and peas commonly used for silage, green feed and swath grazing were included in the trial, as well as new varieties showing good potential for these uses.
-The cereal trials (barley, oats and triticale) were seeded at recommended seeding density rates and recommended fertility.
+Varieties of barley, oats, triticale and peas commonly used for silage, green feed and swath grazing were included in the trial.
+The cereal trials (barley, oats and triticale) were seeded at recommended seeding density rates with recommended fertility.

 The pulse mixture trial looked at increasing the nutritional value of silage, with a potential side benefit of decreasing future nitrogen costs.
-The pulse mix plots were seeded with 50 pounds of 11-52-0-0 only, while the monoculture cereal comparison plots were fertilized with 50 percent of the recommended cereal rates.
-Peas were seeded at 75 percent of their recommended seeding rate, and cereals at 50 percent when in mixtures.
+The pulse mix plots were seeded with 50 pounds of 11-52-0-0, while the monoculture cereal comparison plots were fertilized with 50 percent of the recommended fertilizer rates.
+Peas were seeded at 75 percent of their recommended seeding rate and cereals at 50 percent when in mixtures.

 Test yield categories

 The defined range for each Test Yield Category is provided in tons per acre.
-Variety yields are reported as average yields in Low, Medium and High Test Yield Categories for comparison with the check for productivity regimes and environments that may be anticipated.
+Variety yields are reported as average yields in Low, Medium and High Test Yield Categories.
+This presentation allows for comparison with the check when growing conditions, management regimes or target yields are anticipated to be of low, medium or high productivity.

 Varieties that are statistically higher (+) or lower (–) yielding than the standard check are indicated.
 No symbol after the yield figure indicates that there is no statistical difference.
 Caution is advised when interpreting the data with respect to new varieties that have not been fully tested.

-Nutrition was assessed using wet chemistry analysis.
+Nutrition was assessed using NIRS for macro-nutrient assessments and wet chemistry for the micro-nutrients.
 Full nutritional analysis was done on each sample; however, only six nutritional categories are reported:

 - crude protein (CP)

-- total digestible nutrients (TDN), which is an estimation of energy
+- total digestible nutrients (TDN), an estimate of energy

 - calcium (Ca)